jhildenbiddle/typora-themeable/README.md

 A [sponsorship](https://github.com/sponsors/jhildenbiddle) is more than just a way to show appreciation for the open-source authors and projects we rely on; it can be the spark that ignites the next big idea, the inspiration to create something new, and the motivation to share so that others may benefit.

-If you benefit from this project, please consider supporting the author and encouraging future efforts by [becoming a sponsor](https://github.com/sponsors/jhildenbiddle).
+If you benefit from this project, please consider supporting the work and encouraging future efforts by [becoming a sponsor](https://github.com/sponsors/jhildenbiddle).

 Thank you! 🙏🏻